A Pause for Benjamin Keeler:

-Henry Lewis, the older of the partners, married Mary Ann Platt, the granddaughter of Mary Carll Platt, or “The Widow Platt,” who hosted General George Washington at her tavern in 1790.
+Henry Lewis, the older of the partners, married Mary Ann Platt, the granddaughter of Mary Carll Platt, or “The Widow Platt,” who hosted General George Washington at her tavern in 1790. (see Jonathan Titas and the Revolution.)
 Henry and Mary Ann enjoyed 28 years of a productive marriage, having nine children over the course of nineteen years.

-Lewis and Gardiner were brothers-in-law.
-About two years before their business partnership, Matthew Gardiner married Lewis’s youngest sister, Martha.
+Lewis and Gardiner became brothers-in-law about two years before their partnership in the Pottery business.
+Matthew Gardiner married Lewis’s youngest sister, Martha.
 Matthew and Martha’s only living child, Julia Ann was born in 1828.

 The partnership of Lewis and Gardiner was short-lived.
 About two years after the they purchased the Pottery, Matthew Gardiner relinquished his share of the business.

 For some time, the pottery marks continued to bear the mark, “Lewis & Gardiner.”
 It was only years later that stoneware would bear the mark “H. Lewis,” “Lewis,” or “Lewis & Lewis.”